-As you teach using Webcourses@UCF, your course listing in the Courses list at the top of your Canvas Home page will expand.
+As you teach using Webcourses@UCF, the Courses list will expand.
 To avoid confusion and speed up load time, we suggest that you hide inactive courses.
-This process does not delete or deny you access to a courses, it simply prevents inactive courses from appearing in the drop-down menu.
+This process does not delete or deny you access to a course, it simply prevents inactive courses from appearing in the drop-down menu.

-If you have a teaching assistant or graduate teaching assistant, then your department’s scheduler can grant them access to your course(s).
+If a teaching assistant or graduate teaching assistant is assigned to you, then contact your department scheduler to grant them access to your course(s).

 At the end of the term, it is a good idea to download scores from your gradebook for quick access and export your course content to ensures that it can be restored quickly.